saferpay/sndbx/texts/safpfields.md

 # <a name="hf-example"></a> Examples

-Here you can see some examples of how the Hosted Fields may be integrated.
+Here you can see some examples of how the Saferpay Fields may be integrated.
 Feel free to use this code, if you have trouble integrating.

 <div class="info" style="min-height: 75px;">
   <span class="glyphicon glyphicon-info-sign" style="color: rgb(110, 199, 215);font-size: 55px;height: 75px;float: left;margin-right: 15px;margin-top: 0px;"></span>
-  <p><strong>Note:</strong> If you want to test Saferpay Hosted Fields, you can eddit all examples in JSFiddle.
+  <p><strong>Note:</strong> If you want to test Saferpay Fields, you can edit all examples in JSFiddle.
 Please click on the link on the upper right side of the examples: <i>Edit in JSFiddle</i></p>
 </div>

 #### Init Sample